Examine economic and social change in the cultural context of Vietnam, one of Asia’s most dynamic and rapidly changing countries.

 Thanh earned an MA in public affairs and a doctorate in education from the University of Massachusetts Amherst.
 At Vietnam’s Ministry of Education in Hanoi, she developed alternative educational models for rural students, led cross-cultural professional exchanges in Vietnam and the US, and worked with officials on public policy development.
 Thanh has considerable experience in student affairs in cross-cultural settings, including at the University of Massachusetts.
 Thanh has been with SIT since 2005.
 She has also represented World Learning in Vietnam since 2008.
 She has a strong network of colleagues and contacts throughout the country.
 She has attended international workshops and presented reports on enriching study abroad programs through community service projects, peer learning, and cross-cultural learning.
 She presented at the 2014 COTSEAL Conference at the University of Wisconsin in Madison and the 2015 GUAVA Conference at the University of Los Angeles.

-Vu Hai Truong, Program Assistant
+Vu Hai Truong, Program Coordinator

 Truong is a graduate of Ho Chi Minh City University of Technology, where he majored in chemical engineering with a concentration in food technology.
 He has worked as an interpreter, led and hosted groups for YMCA Vietnam, and participated in conferences and workshops.
 Truong was vice president of the English-speaking club at Toi Tu Hoc English Center.
 He joined SIT Study Abroad in 2016.